EbiKochra/FlaskCRUD/README.md

 Handle parameters and arguments sent to the URLs
 Write error handlers for server and user errors

+Use pip install flask to get latest version of flask

 Commands to try out:

 curl -X GET -i -w '\n' localhost:5000/no_content